alibaba/Elastic-Federated-Learning-Solution/README.md

 We propose a feature fusion method based on horizontal aggregation and a feature fusion method based on hierarchical aggregation.
 Please refer to [documentation](./docs/efls-algo/algos.md)

 Users can design training algorithms according to their own needs for federated learning training.

+## Dataset Documentation
+We propose a benchmark for CVR estimation with vFL, to facilitate standardized and systematical evaluations for vFL algorithms.
+It contains a large-scale real world dataset collected from our advertising platform, as well as systematical evaluations for both effectiveness and privacy aspects of various neural network based vFL algorithms.
+Besides, we also explore to incorporate unaligned data in vFL to improve effectiveness, and develop perturbation operations to protect privacy well.
+We hope that future research work in vFL and CVR estimation benefits from our FedAds benchmark.
+Please refer to [documentation](./docs/efls-dataset/dataset.md)